dharmamitra/dharmamitra-guides/README.md

 - **MITRA‑zh‑eval: Using a Buddhist Chinese Language Evaluation Dataset to Assess Machine Translation and Evaluation Metrics.** *Sebastian Nehrdich, Avery Chen, Marcus Bingenheimer, Lu Huang, Rouying Tang, Xiang Wei, Leijie Zhu, Kurt Keutzer.* *Proc.
 5th Intl.
 Conf. on NLP for Digital Humanities*, Albuquerque, pp. 129–137.
 [ACL Anthology](https://aclanthology.org/2025.nlp4dh-1.12/) · DOI: 10.18653/v1/2025.nlp4dh-1.12

 ---

+## Acknowledgments

+We extend our deepest gratitude to the **[Tsadra Foundation](https://tsadra.org)** for their generous financial and spiritual support, which has made all of this work possible.
+Their funding has been instrumental in supporting the hosting of our models and providing critical infrastructure for our deep learning research and development efforts.

+---